bachp/git-cliff/README.md

 -b, --body <TEMPLATE>             Sets the template for the changelog body [env: TEMPLATE=] -s, --strip <PART>                Strips the given parts from the changelog [possible values: header, footer, all]
     --sort <sort>                 Sets sorting of the commits inside sections [default: oldest] [possible values: oldest, newest]
+-n, --limit <limit>                Output only the last n releases
 ```

 **Args:**